jchenj/mongodb_binder_test/README.md

 3. More complex queries (4 exercises)
 4. Creating and manipulating documents (4 exercises)
 5. Using aggregation pipelines (5 exercises)

+Each section is in a [Jupyter Notebook](https://jupyter.org/).
+The lab can be completed interactively in the browser in cloud-hosted Jupyter Notebooks created with [Binder](https://mybinder.org/).

+## Maximum concurrent users
+The maximum number of simultaneous users for a given Binder repo is 100.
+For this reason, please avoid using this lab with Binder for large classes.
+If you have need for more concurrent users, consider runnnig the lab locally by cloning the repo and running on a local Jupyter server.

 ## Usage
 1. Click the 'Launch Binder' button to load the lab.